Arthur-Kamau/stratos/DEVTOOLS_PROGRESS.md

 ## Overview

-Successfully implemented Phase 1 of Stratos DevTools with a focus on the Logging framework and UI.
-The foundation is now in place for building out the remaining views (Debugger, Memory, Network, Performance).
+**Phase 1 Complete! ✅** Successfully implemented a fully functional DevTools system with Logging framework, server, and UI.
+The system is operational end-to-end with HTTP-based communication.
+Users can run programs with `--devtools` flag and see real-time logs in the browser.

+**Current Status:** Paused before Phase 2.
+The foundation is solid and the interpreter runs correctly.

 ## ✅ Completed Components

 ### 1. Architecture & Design
-- [x] Server-client architecture design (WebSocket-based)
+- [x] Server-client architecture design (HTTP polling-based)
 - [x] JSON-RPC 2.0 protocol specification
 - [x] UI mockups for all 5 views
 - [x] Development roadmap with 6 phases